f-ttok/article-powmde/README.md

 # article-powmde

-This repository includes source for experiments in the preprint [Computing the matrix fractional power based on the double exponential formula, arXiv: hoge.fuga](https://example.com/).
+This repository includes programs for experiments in the preprint [Computing the matrix fractional power based on the double exponential formula, arXiv: hoge.fuga](https://example.com/).

 ## How to run the code?